marcusdotenv/aspCalculator/README.md

   result: an vector with 2 numbers.
 The module of admitance and the phase.
 `admitance = [module, phase]`

+#### 4. calculeReatancia(selectFlag, valueToConvert, frequency).
+  - parameters:
+  selectFlag: this flag choose if you wanna calculate a Capacite or an Indutive reatancy.
+Use **"ind"** or **"cap"**.
+  valueToConvert: value of Capacitance (in Farads) or Indutance (in Henrys).
+Hint: try to every use the cientific notation.
+For exemple, 100mH can be "100E-3".
+Or 20uF can be "20E-6".
+  frequency: value in Hertz to the source.

+  - return:
+  result: an value of reatancy corresponding the inputs.
+  **IMPORTANT:** Remember, the capacitive reatancy has an negative value.

+#### 5. opereRetangular(selectFlag, retangularNumber1, retangularNumber2).
+  - parameters:
+  selectFlag: choose if you wanna add or subtract the rectangular numbers.
+Use **"sum"** or **""sub""**.
+  rectangularNumber1: an vector with real and imaginary parts of a number.
+Like `retangularNumber1 = [realPart1, imaginaryPart1]`.
+  rectangularNumber2: an vector with real and imaginary parts of a number.
+Like `retangularNumber2 = [realPart2, imaginaryPart2]`.

+  - return:
+  result: the sum or subtract of the numbers.

+#### 6. operePolar(selectFlag, polarNumber1, polarNumber2).
+  - parameters:
+  selectFlag: choose if you wanna multiply or divide the rectangular numbers.
+Use **"mult"** or **""div""**.
+  rectangularNumber1: an vector with module and phase parts of a number.
+Like `polarNumber1 = [module, phase]`.
+  rectangularNumber2: an vector with module and phase parts of a number.
+Like `polarNumber2 = [module, phase]`.

+  - return:
+  result: the sum or subtract of the numbers.

 #### Calculation Methods.